omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - ?keep count variable and create a method that updates that count variable based on all count variables in instances?
                 - ?maybe only calls update when an instance is updated?
                 - ?maybe only called once a night overnight?
+        - done but not sure if works
 - change number of times completed in instance to be specific to that instance
         - ?keep count variable and create a method that updates the count variable whenever a box is checked?
+        - done but not sure if works
 - Add search and filter for popularity of workout.
         - only possible after adding count variables for base workout and workoutinstance
 - Create a user homepage